wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/step-by-step.rst

 Change the default password of the admin users: `wazuh` and `wazuh-wui`.
 Note that the commands below use localhost, set your Wazuh manager IP address if necessary.

 #.
-Get an authorization TOKEN.
+Get an authorization token.

    .. code-block:: console